Google handles 5.5 billion searches a day. That’s a lot of traffic and a big part of it are high converting queries.

 It looks like a win-win solution.

-Creating an AdWords campaign can skyrocket your conversion rates, but it also can burn your marketing budget without any benefits.
+Creating an Ads campaign can skyrocket your conversion rates, but it also can burn your marketing budget without any benefits.

 However, if I have to pick the most important, then I’d pick implementing conversion tracking code.